Who we are

 Responsibility for data protection

-GSA has appointed the GSA Membership Manager as the Data Compliance Manager, who will deal with all requests and enquiries concerning the Association’s uses of your personal data (see section on Your Rights below) and endeavour to ensure that all personal data is processed in compliance with this policy and Data Protection Law.
+GSA has nominated the GSA Membership Manager as the Data Compliance Manager, who will deal with all requests and enquiries concerning the Association’s uses of your personal data (see section on Your Rights below) and endeavour to ensure that all personal data is processed in compliance with this policy and Data Protection Law.

 Why GSA needs to process personal data